CFO Wiki

 Each service line should be a financial product line.

-This dashboard exposes the economic engine of the business.
+This dashboard exposes the economic engine of the business and highlights the financial KPIs every practice manager must know.

 5. Membership & Recurring Revenue Dashboard